×

 • Increased blood sugar

-Some people are not good candidates for spinal injections.
+Some individuals may not be suitable candidates for spinal injections.
 These include people with:

 • Skin infection at the site of needle puncture